smarter-sh/community/github-management/README.md

 ## Project Owned Organizations

-The following organizations are currently known to be part of the Kubernetes project
+The following organizations are currently known to be part of the Smarter project

 ### Actively used GitHub Organizations